Defconn4/RentAutoCalculator/README.md

   <h3 align="center">Automated Monthly Rent Calculator</h3>

   <p align="center">
     A simple AWS-powered service that automates the monthly calculation of rent for my apartment and sends an email report.
+This script can be run locally or deployed via AWS.
     <br /><br />
     I like to automate things and I had to find an excuse to use my AWS Cloud Practitioner knowledge lol.
   </p>